• Skip to primary navigation

 Instructions

-• If you don't have a panini grill, try making the sandwich on top of the stove with a frying pan or skillet.
-I recommend a grill pan since you'll be able to replicate those distinctive grill marks.
-Remember to flip the panini and cook both sides, pressing down with a spatula.
+If you don't have a panini grill, try making the sandwich on top of the stove with a frying pan or skillet on medium/high for about 3-5 minutes.

 Nutrition